Lyonsmasawa/Neighbourhood-X/README.md

 - * Before you get access to the platform you have to be added to the database by your neighbourhood administrator. *

+# ADMINISTRATOR WALKTHROUGH
-# IMPORTANT
+## IMPORTANT
-#### PLEASE READ THE ADMINISTRATOR MANUAL BEFORE YOU BEGIN and SHARE THE MANUAL WITH THE USER
+#### PLEASE READ THE MANUAL BEFORE YOU BEGIN and also SHARE it with the residents
 - Click to view <a target="_blank" href="doc:user-manual">User Manual</a>

 ## Future Plans